Trinidad and Tobago Tariff Rates 2026: 10% on US Imports

 The Supreme Court struck down the 2025 IEEPA tariffs and a $166B refund pool is open.
 See your personalized refund opportunity & filing roadmap.

-Estimate My Refund →How US Tariffs on Trinidad and Tobago Work
+How Are US Tariffs on Trinidad and Tobago Imports Calculated?

 US import duties on goods from Trinidad and Tobago are determined by multiple overlapping tariff authorities.
-The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
-Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.
+The base layer is the 10% Section 301 forced-labor tariff, which replaced the expired 10% Section 122 tariff on July 24, 2026 and applies to most countries without a separate trade deal.
+Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the forced-labor tariff.

-To calculate the total duty on a specific import from Trinidad and Tobago, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
+To calculate the total duty on a specific import from Trinidad and Tobago, use our US import duty calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Trinidad and Tobago rates with other countries to evaluate sourcing alternatives.

 See tariff rates for: